flh3/theme-academic-cv-new/content/post/2025_LSA_MI/index.md

       nimps = ) |>
       by_group('.pv')

+Again, read the article which explains the different options.
 This will take a while.
 Suggest using 2 in the `nimps` option to start and see if everything works properly first.
 The `by_group` option is important when there are plausible values.